 - Equivalence Partition Data Set: Test data qualifying your equivalence partitions.

 - Decision Table Data Set: Test data qualifying your decision table testing strategy

 - State Transition Test Data Set: Test data meeting your state transition testing strategy

 - Use Case Test Data: Test Data in-sync with your use cases.

 Note: Depending on the software application to be tested, you may use some or all of the above test data creation

 In order to generate various sets of data, you can use a gamut of automated test data generation tools.
 Below are some examples of such tools:

-Test Data generator by DTM, is a fully customizable utility that generates data, tables (views, procedures etc) for database testing (performance testing, QA testing, load testing or usability testing) purposes.
+DTM Test Data generator, is a fully customizable utility that generates data, tables (views, procedures etc) for database testing (performance testing, QA testing, load testing or usability testing) purposes.

 In conclusion, well-designed testing data allows you to identify and correct serious flaws in functionality.
 Choice of test data selected must be reevaluated in every phase of a multi-phase product development cycle.
 So, always keep an eye on it.